About the Project

 Monitoring wells are in place

 In December 2017, Madison Water Utility installed two monitoring wells (view map) in Spring Harbor Park between a nearby stormwater outlet and Well 14.
 The utility will use these small wells to monitor chloride levels in groundwater at the water table over an 18-month period.
 The purpose of the monitoring is to evaluate whether the stormwater runoff is contributing to chloride contamination at Well 14.
-Madison Water Utility will collect samples from these monitoring wells once a month.
+Madison Water Utility began collecting samples from these monitoring wells once a month in January, 2018.

 Chloride levels recorded at Well 14